accountsIQ/API-Wiki/pages/troubleshooting.md

 		      customer.Fax = "0123459";
 		      customer.Phone = "0123457";

-		      // This will not work because the account code was not set, and the system does not generate them
+		      //This will not work because the account code was not set,
-		      // dynamically
+			  //and the system does not generate them dynamically.
 		      Integration_1_1.WSResult2OfBoolean result = ws.UpdateCustomer(auth, customer, true);
 		      Assert.IsNotNull(result);
 		      Assert.AreEqual(true, result.Result);